 So, I begin by looking at my relationships.
 How do I see my brother or sister?
 How do I treat them?
 How do I think about them?
 I need to look very honestly at this; it is often a painful process, especially when I began to recognize how vengeful my mind can be, how vicious, how judgmental.
 And then, I need to ask myself, “Is this how I want to see myself?
 Is this how I want to treat myself?
 Is this how I want to think about myself?”

 Because that is what I am doing!
 For instance, if I am thinking of another person and refusing to let go of a grievance against them, or if I am refusing to see them as capable of love, capable of change, and worthy of my respect and love, then I am thinking about myself in the same way.
 What I perceive as being out there, in another person, is just a projection of my own thoughts about myself.

 You may say that you are unaware of any such vicious thoughts about yourself.
 Of course not!
 That is the whole point.
 Such self-destructive thoughts are extremely painful, and that is precisely why your mind has denied them and projected them out onto the world.
 The Holy Spirit wants to use your relationships to make you once again aware of these thoughts of self-hatred in your mind.
 The ego is nothing but this mechanism of self-hatred and self-destruction.

-The ego does not know this, because it does not know anything.
-But, you can know it, and you will know it if you are willing to look at what the ego would make of you.
-This is your responsibility… (T-8.III.6.3-5).
+[The ego] does not know this, because it does not know anything.
+But you can know this, and you will know it if you are willing to look at what the ego has made of you.
+This is your responsibility… (T-8.II.9:3-5)

 How do you “look at what the ego would make of you”?
 You look at what you are making of your brother and sister, because that is the reflection of your thoughts about yourself.
 You look at how you see them, how you treat them, how you think about them, and you ask yourself, “Is this how I want to treat myself?”